danish20/Austin/DESIGN.md

+## Problem Statement
+Scrum is one of the leading agile development methodologies used by numerous development teams worldwide.

 ## Use Cases

 * **Use Case 1: Setup Sprint:** Before the start of every sprint Product Owner will create a new channel to setup the sprint where daily status of each member will be posted.
 To setup the Sprint Product Owner will provide following parameters: